samuelbfernandes/simplePHENOTYPES/README.md

 <!-- badges: end -->

-simplePHENOTYPES is a package to make simulation accessible to any R user.
+simplePHENOTYPES is a package to make the simulation of molecular marker-based multi-trait phenotypes accessible to any R user.

 This short tutorial presents some of the possible genetic architectures that one could simulate, but it certainly does not explore all the